polishedwood

-This tutorial will explain a simple way to create a polished wood like text effect, using layer styles to give the beveled look, and a couple of filters to create the texture.
+This tutorial will explain a simple way to create a polished wood like text effect, using layer to give the beveled look, and a couple of filters to create the texture.

-The Final Result:
+The Final Result

-Step 1:
+Step 1

 Polished Wood TE step 1

-Step 2:
+Step 2

-Double click on the text layer to apply the following styles:
+Double click the text layer to apply the following Layer Style:

 Polished Wood TE step 2